 FTE, with the MIC field of the FTE set to 0.

+TDLS variant Multi-Link element (when present)

 The MIC shall be calculated using the TPK-KCK and the AES-128-CMAC algorithm.
 The output of the AES-128-CMAC shall be 128 bits.